meteor-useraccounts/meteor/packages/identity/API.md

 attempt (i.e. `Accounts.validateLoginAttempt` callbacks to run), will not create an account or log the user in and will instead establish an identity.

-### `Identity.fireAttemptCompletion(err, identity, [invocation])`
+### `Identity.fireAttemptCompletion(err, result)`

-Pass the user's most recent identity to the `Identity.onAttemptCompletion` callbacks.
-If `invocation` is provided, it must be an object with `state`, `serviceName`, and `methodName` properties.
-If `invocation` is not provided, one will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.
-Within the callbacks `this` will refer to the passed or created `invocation` object.
+Pass the outcome of an identity creation or authentication attempt to the `Identity.onAttemptCompletion` callbacks.
+If `result` is not `undefined`, it must contain at least an `identity` property whose value is the identity that was created or authenticated.
+If it does not contain, `clientState`, `serviceName`, and/or `methodName` properties, those  will be constructed using the values passed to the most recent call to `Identity.authenticate` or `Identity.create`.

 ## Server-side API for identity service developers